Swivel-Finance/gost/docs/redeemer/Redeemer.md

 | Type | Description |
 | --- | --- |
 |`bool` | true if successful

 ### redeem
-Redeems underlying token for illuminate, apwine and tempus protocols
+redeems underlying token for Illuminate, APWine and Tempus protocols

 > Illuminate burns its tokens prior to redemption, unlike APWine and Tempus, which redeem PTs to the redeemer, transferring the underlying to this redeemer contract.
 Consequently, only Illuminate's redeem returns funds to the user.
-We can avoid a require check on the principal at the start of this redeem because there is no common business logic executed before the protocol specific code is executed.

 #### Declaration